 The Sea to Summit Triathlon is a largely self-supported race consisting of:

-- a 1.5 mile swim in a tidal river connected to the Atlantic Ocean
+- a 1.2 mile swim along the coast of the Atlantic Ocean in Maine

 - a strenuous five mile run/climb up the tallest mountain in the Northeast: Mount Washington, with 4300 feet of vertical gain in altitude